 Chose a brand name associated with company/product location: eBay for Echo Bay (a fictional place as well as the shortened form of “Echo Bay Technology Group,” the name of eBay founder Pierre Omidyar’s consulting company, according to the List of company name etymologies), Fuji for the tallest mountain in Japan, Cisco for San Francisco.

-I’m a fan of these, too; they show pride in the local area and link your name to something which already has a history and legacy… Brand marketing at its more organic!
+I’m a fan of these.
+They show pride in the local area and link your name to something which already has a history and legacy… Branding at its more organic!

 Ingredients Brand Names

 Base the brand name on ingredients: Clorox for chlorine plus sodium hydroxide, Pepsi for the digestive enzyme pepsin.

 Wouldn’t work in most cases, and anyways kind of boring…

 Merged Brand Names